-Positive wedding mindset – is it even possible?!
+Having a positive wedding mindset in a pandemic – is it even possible?!

 Hi and welcome back to the Weddings by One Curious Dream wedding blog, great to see you here!
-As wedding planners working with couples who are getting married across London & the East of England (Norfolk, Suffolk, Cambridge & Essex), we know that the last few months have been incredibly challenging for anybody with a connection to the wedding industry – whether you’re a couple planning your wedding, a wedding venue or wedding supplier, COVID has turned 2020 upside down.
+As a multi-award-winning UK wedding planner, I know that the last few months have been incredibly challenging for anybody with a connection to the wedding industry – whether you’re a couple planning your wedding, a wedding venue or wedding supplier, COVID has turned our world upside down.

-It’s been a tough time with everybody in the wedding industry navigating unchartered waters together amidst so much uncertainty, and of course, the lack of direction from the UK government really hasn’t helped!
-Honestly, I could speak (aka moan!) about this for hours, but these last few weeks, I’ve tried to take a slightly different approach to preserve my sanity!
+There’s no doubt that it’s been an incredibly tough time, and we’re still navigating unchartered waters together amidst so much uncertainty.
+Of course, the lack of direction from the UK government really hasn’t helped and here we are, still with no roadmap for the safe return of weddings.
+Honestly, I could speak about this for hours, but these last few weeks, I’ve tried to take a slightly different approach to preserve my sanity!

-So, today, I’d like to explore something a little off-topic – how to develop a positive mindset and keep your shit together when the world around you is losing theirs!
+So, today, I’d like to explore something a little off-topic – how to develop a positive mindset and keep your shit together amidst a global pandemic.
 Whilst having a positive mindset won’t make issues related to your wedding vanish into thin air, it may just help you to manage any wedding challenges in a way that feels less stressful and will ultimately help you be more productive and pragmatic when having to make the tough decisions.